Economic criteria for joining the EU

 - Directorate-General for Economic and Financial Affairs

-This document is a compilation of the economic chapters contained in the European Commission’s 2021 Country Reports on enlargement countries.
+This paper is a compilation of the economic chapters contained in the European Commission’s 2023 Country Reports on enlargement countries.

 - Scientific paper